rsmoorthy/dcldoc/docs/concepts/volumes.md

   - You could setup simple rules to allocate a separate NFS servers for specific users or purpose.
 (Like production using a separate NFS server, if you wish so)

-DCL will create folders corresponding to volume names in the corresponding NFS server root path, when `docker volume create` is done, and it sets up quota, folder ownership and permissions.
+DCL will create folders corresponding to volume names in the corresponding NFS server root path, when `docker volume create` is done, and it sets up quota, folder ownership and mode.
 DCL will also update the labels for `volume` to store the meta data of the volume itself (like the owner, namespace etc)

 When a service uses the `volume`, the volume is attached by the `dcl-nfs` docker volume plugin, that is installed on all the workers and manager nodes.
 The `dcl-nfs` will actually do the NFS mounting.
 If configured so, the `dcl-nfs` plugin will only mount a particular server only once, to reduce the amount of NFS mounts